cd-barratt/Life_on_the_edge.github.io/Vignette.md

 **Maps of local adaptations**

 **genomic_offset(species_binomial)** assesses population responses to future climate change based on their current vs. predicted future genotype-environment associations for a given climate scenario.
 We use genomic offsets, implemented in RDA using the approach of [Capblancq and Forester (2021)](https://besjournals.onlinelibrary.wiley.com/doi/10.1111/2041-210X.13722).
 For each population, a genomic offset value will be calculated based on the degree of local adaptation and the amount of predicted change in the future.
+The below plot shows what the output looks like, in our example the offset predictions are clipped to a buffer of 2 degrees around sampled localities to avoid predictions in geographic areas that are unreachable by the species.
+This can be modified in the params file with the '**genomic_offset_buff_dist_degrees**' parameter.

  ![image](https://cd-barratt.github.io/Life_on_the_edge.github.io/vignette_figs_tables/Afrixalus_fornasini_genomic_offset_plot.png)